xTool O1 Omni vs eufyMake E1: Two Machines, One Bench

 Why This Comparison Matters

-I have genuine skin in the game on both sides of this comparison.
-I backed and now own the eufyMake E1 with my own money, and I own the xTool P2 — one of my most-used workshop tools.
+I have genuine skin in this comparison.
+I backed and now own the eufyMake E1 with my own money, I own the xTool P2 as one of my most-used workshop tools, and I am preparing for the xTool O1 Omni UV + DT Fabric test unit so the E1 comparison can move from public facts into controlled shop evidence.

 My personal bias leans toward xTool on trust: the P2 has been excellent in my shop, and xTool's team has felt unusually engaged with the user base for a tool company.
 That does not erase the O1 Omni unknowns, but it does make the ecosystem argument more than a spec-sheet theory.